-Haunted Hotels in Colorado
+Haunted Hotels in Colorado with Spooky Stories

 Historical Haunted Hotels in Colorado

 Fall is in the air, and as Halloween approaches, haunted places in Colorado are becoming a hot topic.
-Halloween events, fall festivities, and ghost tours are all fun things to do in the fall, but when the festivities are done, the bravest visitors in Colorado can test their mettle in one of the many haunted hotels, houses, and ghost towns in the state.
+Halloween events, fall festivities, and ghost tours are all fun things to do in the fall, but when the festivities are done, the bravest visitors in Colorado can test their mettle in one of the state’s many haunted hotels, houses, and ghost towns.
 Some have served as the site of grisly murders or accidental deaths, and mysterious happenings have plagued others for decades.
 Still, these haunted hotels are some of the top haunted places in Colorado, and they’ll provide a fun and exciting stay… if you dare.

 The Stanley Hotel